chaobin/qPython/README.md

   which  becomes necessary when your request is not merely "setting" sth

 Notably, qPython's implementation of the async request demonstrated in the sample/ does exactly this.
-It has two versions, one uses separate thread as the message handler on the calling end, and the other version uses twisted.
+It has two versions, one uses separate thread as a messaging thread on the calling end, and the other version uses twisted.
 Both version require certain specific behaviour in the KDB query being sent over.
 It is easy to see this approach complicates the execution flow, and the fact it requires special behaviour to be planted